mm0806son/ai-optim/TP3_report/TP3_report.md

 ## Summary of presentation

-Try to do pruning on each "bunch" of layers, by keeping the structure of network
+- Try to do pruning on each "bunch" of layers, by keeping the structure of network

+- Try more epochs and bigger patient on binarized model

+- Try more runs with same pruning rate to get a more confident pruning curve